-The cong information passed to the relevant components by the ServiceManager.
+The cong information is passed to the relevant components by the ServiceManager.
 We need two initial sections: controller and view_manager.
 The controller section provides a list of all the controllers provided by the module.
 We will need one controller, AlbumController, which we'll reference as Album\Controller\Album.
-We call it this as the key must be unique across all modules, so we prex with our module name.
+The controller key must be unique across all modules, so we prex it with our module name.